Introduction

 3. Local Directory Assistance: You can also contact your local directory assistance service for information about the nearest post office branches.

-Once you’ve identified the post office branch nearest to you, it’s time to check PO Box availability.
+Once you’ve identified the post office branch nearest you, you can check PO Box availability.

 Checking PO Box Availability